-Microsoft makes big push to tackle climate change, vowing to be carbon neutral by 2030
+Microsoft makes big push to tackle climate change, vowing to be ‘carbon negative’ by 2030

-In the latest move by Big Tech to address climate change, Microsoft has promised not only to make itself carbon neutral by 2030 — a full decade sooner than rival Amazon — but also to use its technological, financial and political muscle to drive down carbon emissions across the economy.
+In the latest move by Big Tech to address climate change, Microsoft has promised to be “carbon negative” within a decade and to use its resources and influence to drive down carbon emissions across the economy.

-Microsoft’s climate initiative, rolled out Thursday morning, commits the Redmond-based technology firm to cutting or offsetting all of its own carbon emissions within a decade and, further, to removing from the environment as much carbon as the company has emitted either at its own facilities or though its electrical consumption since its founding, 45 years ago, by 2050.
+Microsoft’s initiative, rolled out Thursday morning, commits the Redmond-based technology firm by 2030 to removing more carbon from the environment than its own operations and its supply chain emit each year.

+By 2050, Microsoft says it will have eliminated as much carbon as the company has generated since its founding 45 years ago.

-Microsoft says it also will push suppliers, customers and policymakers into more carbon-cutting actions while investing $1 billion over the next four years to “accelerate the development of carbon removal technology,” company President Brad Smith said in a draft version of a blog post made available to The Seattle Times before a news conference scheduled for Thursday morning.
+Microsoft says it also will push suppliers, customers and policymakers into more carbon-cutting actions while investing $1 billion over the next four years to “accelerate the development of carbon removal technology,” company president Brad Smith said in a draft version of a blog post made available to The Seattle Times before a news conference scheduled for Thursday.

-Although Microsoft has adopted other climate initiatives — the company has been purchasing so-called carbon credits to offset all its own emissions since 2012, for example — its latest move represents a substantial step-change in reach, some climate experts say.
+Although Microsoft has adopted other climate initiatives — the company has been purchasing so-called carbon credits to offset all its emissions since 2012, for example — its latest move represents a substantial step-change in reach, some climate experts say.

 For starters, instead of relying primarily on using offsets to reduce its carbon footprint, Microsoft will ramp up efforts to physically reduce emissions produced directly and indirectly by its own operations.
 One example: by 2025, using only renewable energy for the global network of data centers that support Microsoft’s massive cloud service, which is second only to Amazon’s.